‘Black Panther’ director mistaken for bank robber in Atlanta

 The “Black Panther” director, who is Black, walked into a Bank of America branch Jan.
 7 and passed the teller a withdrawal slip with a note written on the back asking her to “be discreet when handing him the cash,” according to a police report.

-He was trying to withdraw more than $10,000, and the teller “received an alert notification” on her computer and quickly alerted her manager that Coogler was trying to rob the bank, the report says.
-The bank employee is a Black woman, the report says.
+He was trying to withdraw more than $10,000, and the teller “received an alert notification” on her computer and quickly informed her manager that Coogler was trying to rob the bank, according to the report, which also states that the bank employee is a Black woman.

 Police responding to the bank branch in the upscale Buckhead neighborhood saw a black Lexus SUV parked out front with the engine running.
 An officer talked to the male driver who said he was waiting for Coogler, who was inside the bank.
 A female passenger gave police the same information.